-By the end of this article, you’ll have the best free surebet finder available, feeding you a steady stream of free arbitrage bets!
+By the end of this article, you’ll have access to the top free surebet finder available, feeding you a steady stream of free arbitrage bets!

-If an arbitrage betting opportunity is discovered while comparing these odds, the software will send you an alert, which includes information about the relevant match, bookmakers and betting market for that arb.
+If an arbitrage betting opportunity is discovered while comparing these odds, the software will send you an alert, which includes information about the relevant match, bookies and betting market for that arb.

 It will tell you precisely how much to bet on each outcome and how much profit to expect.